Unifying OT & IT Through Seamless Interoperability

 53:14

 Don Pearson: So you can contact us, and we'll put you in contact.
-We have an integrator interface where you can get to any of those 4,000-plus integrators around the world.
+We have an integrator search where you can get to any of those 4,000-plus integrators around the world.
 You can find Premier Integrators as the three people on the call here today are so.
 We try and be as open and available as we can to let you start the Ignition journey.
 With that, we're a couple minutes over.
 I do wanna say as I finish up that I really appreciate everyone's participation today.
 This concludes the webinar.
 Next month is our Ignition Community Conference.
 So we'll be back with another webinar in October.
 Until then, stay connected with us on social media.
 Subscribe to our weekly news feed email.
 You can stay up to date through our blog, articles, case studies, a lot more.
 There's a ton of helpful content for you to explore on our website.
 Sure, and check it out.
 With that, thanks for joining us.
 Everyone have a great rest of your day.

 Posted on August 7, 2024